Skip to content

 route = ExampleRoute::class, // the route used to navigate to ExampleUi

-parentScope = AppScope::class, // the scope of the app level component, AppScope is the default value and can be omitted
+parentScope = AppScope::class, // the scope of the app level graph, AppScope is the default value and can be omitted

 stateMachine = ExampleStateMachine::class, // the state machine used for this ui